-- 40% of the grade is based on a handful of homework problem sets (to be handed out roughly bi-weekly).
-You are welcome to work on the problem sets in groups, but you have to write your own solutions. - 60% of the grade is based on a project.
-The project (which can be done individually or in groups of two) can be a literature review, but I would recommended attempting to do original research, either by trying to make partial progress on (or completely solve!) one of the open problems posed in class (see below), or by pursuing another research direction.
-The project report is due on the last week of classes.
-A preliminary abstract will be due roughly a month before the project due date and each group is expected to make a 5 minute presentation on class about their project before the due date.
+• The grade is based on a project.
+The project (which can be done individually or in groups of two) can be a literature review, but I recommended attempting to do original research, either by trying to make partial progress on (or completely solve!) one of the open problems posed in class (see below), or by pursuing another research direction.
+A preliminary abstract of the project will be due roughly a month before the end of classes and each group is expected to make a 5 minute presentation on class about their project before the due date.